 In order to prevent nursing home abuse, federal and state regulations have been put into place to protect the safety of all residents.

 Nursing homes abiding by proper procedures and safety standards should follow these mandatory duties:

-In 1987, Congress passed the Federal Nursing Home Reform Act.
-States then began to implement their own regulations in an attempt to protect the rights of every patient of nursing homes and long-stay care facilities.
+States have also implemented their own regulations in an attempt to protect the rights of every patient of nursing homes and long-stay care facilities.

 There are also minimum requirements for the quality of care that Kentucky nursing homes must abide by.
 Each resident must receive the necessary nursing, medical, and emotional services to stay as healthy as possible.

 A comprehensive assessment to determine the resident’s mental and physical function has to be conducted.
 The Office of Inspector General has the duty of investigating instances of facilities breaching their responsibilities of care.

 Please be aware that the Kentucky personal injury and wrongful death statute of limitations applies to nursing home abuse cases, which provides one (1) year from the discovery of neglect to file a claim.
 That is why it is critical to contact a nursing home abuse attorney immediately if you suspect any abuse has occurred.

 It is the duty of nursing home owners, managers, and/or supervisors to ensure that all safety regulations are being met so that each resident is properly cared for.
 Parties in charge, that have allowed for instances of negligence or abuse to occur, can be held liable.